robcarver17/pysystemtrade/docs/production.md

 ```

 Change the list of attr_names depending on what you want to output.
-You can then merge the resulting .yaml file into your production backtest .yaml file.
+You can then merge the resulting YAML file into your production backtest YAML file.

 Don't forget to turn off the flags for `use_forecast_div_mult_estimates`, `use_forecast_scale_estimates`, `use_forecast_weight_estimates`, #`use_instrument_div_mult_estimates`, and `use_instrument_weight_estimates`.
 You don't need to change flag for forecast mapping, since this isn't done by default.